tylerneylon/water/readme.md

     symbols['f'] = {'type': 'fn', 'value': fn}
     symbols['f']['value']({'type': 'num', 'value': 3})

+This code looks a bit complex.
+It's not intended for human consumption.
-This code looks a bit complex because it is meant to be general and support the introspective features of javascript.
+Rather, it's meant to be general and support the introspective features of javascript.

 We can use another approach to see a line-by-line association between input source (javascript) and output code (python):

-    bin/water.py -showwork samples/12.water
+    bin/water.py -showwork samples/good/12.water

 Here is a truncated selection from the output of that command: